 Physical activity is important in order to develop confidence and enjoyment in children towards physical activities.
 The hope is that a lifelong routine of physical activity will start at the school.
 This will lead to health and fitness as well as an opportunity to socialize through activities.

-We aim to provide one hour per week of Physical Education activity in the Early Years:
+We aim to provide one hour per week of Physical Education activity in the Early Years and approximately one and a quarter hours in the Junior Section.